-May one buy items for a baby before he or she is born?
+May one buy items for a child before he is born?

-Yes.
-There is no prohibition recorded against doing so.
+It is permitted to purchase items for the future child prior to birth.
 Nevertheless, some have the custom to abstain from doing so due to Ayin Hara.
-One who did not receive this tradition is not required to follow this custom and may choose to buy items and ignore the Ayin Hara.
-Those who received this tradition are to try to abide by it.
+One who did not receive this tradition, is not required to follow this custom, and may choose to buy items and ignore the Ayin Hara.
+However, those who received this tradition, are to try to abide by it.
 Some are accustomed to have another person buy the item for them.
-Others are accustomed to pick out the item and only pay for it after the birth.
+Others are accustomed to pick out the item, and only pay for it after the birth.

-Rav Eliyahu Landa wrote to me that that one may purchase without any worry, and that on this it states “One who is not Makpid -Lo Kapdinan”, and that so is the custom that he witnessed.
+Rav Eliyahu Landau wrote to me that that one may purchase without any worry, and that on this it states, “One who is not Makpid -Lo Kapdinan”, and that so is the custom that he witnessed.

-This follows the famous ruling of the Rashba that the Minhag of women is holy and is to be abided.
-[Heard from Rav Leibal Groner who is of the opinion that one should guard this custom]
+This follows the famous ruling of the Rashba [See Rashba 1:9; Heishiv Moshe 13; Aryeh Dbei Ilai Y.D.
+19] that the Minhag of women is holy and is to be abided.
+[Heard from Rav Leibel Groner who is of the opinion that one should guard this custom]